SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Results: Test simulations

 With \textsc{PeTar}, we can precisely integrate binaries.
-In Fig.~\ref{fig:binary_dist}, we present the binary orbital period and eccentricity and the primary mass and mass ratio for binaries tighter than $\sim 1000$\,au.
-We find one very hard binary with the semi-major axis smaller than 10\,au.
+We detect binaries with a binding energy of $>10^{-3}\,kT$, where $1\,kT$ is the mean kinetic energy of stars in the stellar system, using \textsc{AMUSE}.
+Fig.~\ref{fig:binary_dist} presents the distributions of semi-major axes and eccentricities of all detected binaries.
+Only one very hard binary has the semi-major axis smaller than 10\,au and there are several with $<100$\,au.
 We emphasize that this code can integrate the entire system including such tight binaries.
+However, the majority of our detected binaries are much softer.
+The distributions of semi-major axes and periods peaks in $10^3$--$10^4$\,au and in $10^7$--$10^9$ days, respectively.

+The number of binaries increases with time as the star formation proceeds.
+Fig.~\ref{fig:binary_frac_m1} presents the binary fraction as a function of primary mass of binaries ($m_1$).
+The binary fraction increases from 0.7 to 0.8\,Myr and then decreases in later time.
+The decrease is probably due to the disruption of soft binaries.
+Our binary fraction shown in the figure is consistent with that of the similar simulations from \citet{2019ApJ...887...62W}, which is $\sim 0.1$ at $\sim 1 M_{\odot}$ and $\sim 0.4$ at $\sim 10 M_{\odot}$). \citet{2010MNRAS.404..721M} performed a simulation of star-cluster formation with a smaller and more compact system.
+Their semi-major axis distribution of binaries peaks at 1--10\,au, and their multiple fraction ($\sim 0.5$ for stars with $\sim 1 M_{\odot}$) is higher than ours.
+However, the maximum stellar mass in their simulation is only $10 M_{\odot}$, but $\sim 100 M_{\odot}$ in ours.